 He is considered to be one of the world’s leading experts in the diagnosis and treatment of malignant pleural mesothelioma.
 The majority of his clinical and laboratory research has centered on the development of what has been termed a “tri-model” therapeutic approach to the treatment of diffuse malignant pleural mesothelioma.

-This three-pronged method uses a combination of radical surgery, chemo, and radiation therapy to treat patients diagnosed with the disease.
+This three-pronged method uses a combination of radical surgery, chemo, and radiation therapy to treat patients diagnosed with mesothelioma.

 Pleural mesothelioma is a rare and malignant cancer caused by asbestos.
 Mesothelioma tumors form in the pleura, a thin membrane of cells that line the lungs and chest wall.
 Its most common cause is exposure to asbestos.